-Co-supervised by Dr. Catalina Segura (OSU)
+Co-supervised by Dana Warren (OSU)

-Co-supervised by Dr. Alba Argerich (OSU)
+Co-supervised by Catalina Segura (OSU)

-Noah is working for the FEWS Lab as an intern through the College of Forestry Mentored Employment Program.
-He is an important member of our lab group, assisting faculty and graduate students with research, while gaining field and laboratory knowledge in forest hydrology.
+Alessandra is an important member of our lab group, assisting faculty and graduate students with research, while gaining field and laboratory knowledge in forest hydrology.

-Jerry is working for the FEWS Lab as an intern through the College of Forestry Mentored Employment Program.
-He is an important member of our lab group, assisting faculty and graduate students with research, while gaining field and laboratory knowledge in forest hydrology.
+Bailey is an important member of our lab group, assisting faculty and graduate students with research, while gaining field and laboratory knowledge in forest hydrology.

 I'm always interested in hearing from highly motivated, enthusiastic students who are quantitatively minded, field oriented, and able to develop and conduct independent scientific research.
 Please send me an e-mail if you're interested in joining our group.

-Sharon Bywater-Reyes (Post-doc 2015-2017): Assistant Professor, University of Northern Colorado, Greeley, CO
+Dr. Sharon Bywater-Reyes (Post-doc 2015-2017): Assistant Professor, University of Northern Colorado, Greeley, CO

-Nicholas A. Cook (Post-doc 2015-2016): Consultant, Otak Engineering, Portland, OR
+Dr. Nicholas A. Cook (Post-doc 2015-2016): Consultant, Otak Engineering, Portland, OR

 Cameron Minson (Hydrometric Data Analyst, B.S.
 2016-2017): Centro Experimental Forestal (CEFOR), Valdivia, Chile

 Adam Pate (M.S.
 2017-2019): USDA NRCS Snow Survey Team, Boulder, CO